STAT547-UBC-2019-20/group_3_mksm1228_sihaoyu1220/Milestone 1/Milestone-1.md

 We will first establish that the provided datasets by InsideAirbnb can be utilized by thoroughly ensuring there is less than 5-10% of missing data.
 Next, we will combine the datasets from 7 cities in Canada together and clean it.
-Since the original dataset has a lot of variables (106 variables), we need to select useful variables to clean the dataset.
+Since the original dataset contains many variables (106 variables), we need to select useful variables to clean the dataset.
 Next, we will perform some exploratory data analysis based on the variables selected.
 Finally, we will perform a linear regression analysis between the price of the Airbnb listing and the various factors provided in the datasets.